-Stop the oxidization when the fireweed leaves have the fragrance and color that you like.
-You can test the tea by brewing a cup of it after 48 hour and after 60 hours, etc. Generally a fermentation of 3 to 5 days is sufficient.
+Stop the oxidization when the fireweed leaves have the fragrance and colour that you like.
+You can test the tea by brewing a cup of it after 48 hours and after 60 hours, etc. Generally, a fermentation of 3 to 5 days is sufficient.

 How to brew fireweed tea

-Fireweed tea is caffeine-free with a many health benefits.
+Fireweed tea is caffeine-free with many health benefits.